 Missing Valued Components (VC) can also be listed and asked to be included in the AIR.
 Form letters that are sent it with different signatures do not carry as much weight as proper, individual questions.
 Unfortunately comments can only be made online and the EA is working on solving this problem.
 We hope there will be a solution soon, maybe even before the first public comment period.
 The proponent (TLC) must reply to all public comments and take them into consideration in the AIR document.

 Once the dAIR has been revised and finalized, the proponent will start their assessment application and include all issues and valued components (VC) listed in the AIR.
-Planned to be finalized by fall 2019.
+It's uncertain if this will happen before the end of 2019.
 The EA will first review this, and again hold an Open House.
 It will also be available online at EPIC.
 There will be a 2nd public comment period (again only online at EPIC) for 30 days (should this fall during holidays, eg. Christmas, New Year, it can be extended to 45 days) and the EA has a 180-day review period during the same time.
 The proponent can request a suspension of the 180 day application review period to gather more information.
 The 180 day time limit does not restart.
 The EAO can also extend prescribed time limits.

 Very important for the public to take advantage of these comment periods.
 Thereafter, the Ministers have a 45-day period to make their decision and there is another public comment period of 30 days.

 Following a thorough EA, the ministers can decide to accept or deny the project OR can require the proponent to conduct further assessment.